christian-bromann/awesome-selenium/README.md

 - [Selenide](https://github.com/codeborne/selenide) - A framework for writing easy-to-read and easy-to-maintain automated tests using a Fluent API.
 Selenide has a magic trick that resolves most problems with Ajax and timeouts.
 - [Galen Framework](http://galenframework.com/) - Automated testing of look and feel for your responsive websites.
 - [Serenity](http://www.thucydides.info/) - It is an open source library for writing better quality automated acceptance tests faster.
 (Formerly Thucydides).
+- [seleniumQuery](https://github.com/seleniumQuery/seleniumQuery) - jQuery-like cross-driver interface in Java for WebDriver.
+Designed as a thin layer, it can be used alone or on top of your favorite framework just to make some cases (e.g. asserting/waiting) simpler when needed.

 #### C#